 One more day

 God himself had to be watching over us that week.
 After our successful appointment with Dr. Emans, we spent the evening reflecting on the last two months living in Boston.
 Although many would assume that we would be eagerly packing the Dodge Caravan, the three of us were trying to milk it for just one more day in the city.
 I mean what could one more day hurt, right?

-That one day was Boston’s Super spread of the coronavirus outbreak less than a ½ mile from our apartment.
+Furthermore, that one-day became Boston’s Super spread of the coronavirus outbreak less than a ½ mile from our apartment.
 Individuals from all over the world came together for a conference meeting for Biogen.
-In summary, within two days the virus infected approximately 100 people that travelled to their homes, kissed their loved ones and infected their communities.
+In summary, within two days the virus-infected approximately 100 people that traveled to their homes, kissed their loved ones and infected their communities.
 Overall, the Biogen conference quickly became one of the first hot spots in the united states.
-Luckily for us, that one day was better spent curled up in the jammed packed van.
+Luckily for us, that one day ended up better spent curled up in the jammed packed van.

-During our first month home, there was an uncertainty lingering that we could have already been infected, especially due to all of us experiencing colds back in February.
-As the days turned into weeks and guidelines were put in place, the anxiety eased but the precautions remained.
+During our first month home, the infection uncertainty lingered, especially due to all of us experiencing colds back in February.
+Eventually, the days turned into weeks, and guidelines became established, the anxiety eased.
+However, the precautions remained.
 We have not seen some of our family members since December 2019 and know that it will be even longer for us than most due to being high risk.
 Although we have not personally witnessed the trauma of living with COVID-19, the impact is still indefinite as we hear the horror stories develop worldwide.